pavankumar0077/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

 # How to setup Passwordless Authentication

+NOTE :: ALL THESE COMMANDS SHOULD RUN FROM CONTROL NODE

 step 1 : ``` chmod 400 ansible-control.pem ```
 step 2 : ``` eval "$(ssh-agent -s)" ssh-add ansible-control.pem ```